redneckz-data-science-lab/GettingAndCleaningData_CourseProject/CodeBook.md

 Resulting tidy is located in uci_har_tidy_dataset.txt.

 Variables:

-1. Subject ID: integer: The identifier of the subject of measurements (person identifier)
+1. Subject ID: integer: The identifier of the subject of measurements (person identifier).
 2. Activity Name: character: The activity name can be one of the following:
     1. WALKING
     2. WALKING_UPSTAIRS